 Make Joseph Kony a household name, and get as many people as possible to pledge their support for efforts to stop LRA violence.

 Have leaders from across the globe renew their commitments to stopping Joseph Kony and his LRA.

-As a result of KONY 2012, millions of people learned about Joseph Kony and the LRA.
-International leaders and young people alike committed to doing anything they could to end the war.
+Millions of people learned about Joseph Kony and the LRA through KONY 2012, and rallied together to demand justice.
+International leaders and young people alike committed to doing anything they could to end the conflict.